hdShang/arxiv-daily/docs/cs-CV/2025-11-10/papers/251106958v2-learning-from-the-right-patches-a-two-stage-wavelet-driven-masked-au.md

 ---
 layout: default
-title: Learning from the Right Patches: A Two-Stage Wavelet-Driven Masked Autoencoder for Histopathology Representation Learning
+title: "Learning from the Right Patches: A Two-Stage Wavelet-Driven Masked Autoencoder for Histopathology Representation Learning"
 ---

 # Learning from the Right Patches: A Two-Stage Wavelet-Driven Masked Autoencoder for Histopathology Representation Learning